esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/metadata.md

 Other examples are the authors, title, abstract, keywords, persistent identifier, related publications, etc.

 - **Structural metadata** describe how a dataset or resource came about, but also how it is internally structured.
 They address the 'I' and 'R' in FAIR.
-For example, the unit of analysis, collection method, sampling procedure, sample size, categories, variables, etc.
+For example, measurement units, data collection method, sampling procedure, sample size, categories, variables, etc.
 Structural metadata has to be created according to best practices in a research community and will be published together with the data.

 > ## Keep in mind that: